AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 WHERE fs.sale_id IS NULL OR fs.order_date < DATE_SUB(CURDATE(), INTERVAL 90 DAY);

-   --D. REVENUE ANALYSIS : Examines overall sales performance, trends, and growth.
+   -- D. REVENUE ANALYSIS : Examines overall sales performance, trends, and growth.

 -- 16. What is the total sales amount by country?
 -- Reveals geographic sales performance to tailor marketing and expansion strategies.